 - Cell phone photography or unauthorized photography of members or participants.

 Members and guests are encouraged to take responsibility for their personal comfort and safety.
-Anyone who feels uncomfortable in confronting a person directly should report the behavior to a staff person or the Manager on Duty.
-Suspension or termination of YMCA membership privileges may result if the COO determines that a violation of the Member & Participant Code of Conduct has occurred.
+Anyone who feels uncomfortable in confronting a person directly should report the behavior to a staff person.
+Suspension or termination of YMCA membership privileges may result if the CEO determines that a violation of the Member and Participant Code of Conduct has occurred.